Battle of Long Island: Night march

-Grant's diversionary attack
+Grant's diversionary attack; Battle Hill where British suffer their highest casualties

 A view from Battle Hill, the highest point in King's County, looking west toward Upper New York Harbor and New Jersey, where Lord Stirling confronted about 300 Continental Army troops under Colonel Atlee and General Parsons, who attacked the British successively, ultimately took Battle Hill, and inflicted the highest casualties against the British during the Battle of Long Island.

 At about 23:00 on August 26, the first shots were fired in the Battle of Long Island, near the Red Lion Inn (near present-day 39th Street and 4th Avenue).
 American pickets from Samuel John Atlee's Pennsylvania regiment fired upon two British soldiers who were foraging in a watermelon patch near the inn.
 Around 01:00 on August 27, the British approached the vicinity of the Red Lion with 200–300 troops.
 The American troops fired upon the British; after approximately two fusillades, they fled up the Gowanus Road toward the Vechte–Cortelyou House.
-Major Edward Burd had been in command, but he was captured along with a lieutenant and 15 privates.
-This first engagement was fought in the vicinity of 38th and 39th streets between 2nd and 3rd avenues near a swamp located adjacent to the Gowanus Road.
+Major Edward Burd was in command, but he was captured along with a lieutenant and 15 privates.
+This first engagement was fought in the vicinity of 38th and 39th Streets between 2nd and 3rd Avenues near a swamp located adjacent to Gowanus Road.

-Brigadier General Samuel Holden Parsons and Colonel Atlee were stationed farther north on the Gowanus Road.
+Brigadier General Samuel Holden Parsons and Colonel Atlee were stationed farther north on Gowanus Road.
 Parsons was a lawyer from Connecticut who had recently secured a commission in the Continental Army; Atlee was a veteran of the French and Indian War in command of the First Regiment of Pennsylvania Musketry.
-Putnam had been awakened by a guard at 03:00 and told that the British were attacking through the Gowanus Pass.
+Putnam had been awakened by a guard at 03:00 and told the British were attacking through Gowanus Pass.
 He lit signals to Washington, who was on Manhattan, and then rode south to warn Stirling of the attack.